 The role of auditory feedback and the role of breathing in stuttering have been controversially discussed for some time.
 Alterations of auditory feedback often reduce stuttering, and certain breathing exercises seem to be helpful in the treatment of stuttering.
 However, the mechanisms underlying those effects are still poorly understood.
 On this website, a theory is proposed in which persistent developmental stuttering is regarded to be mainly caused by disruptions of the auditory feedback of speech, but also by a deficit in the proprioceptive or kinesthetic feedback of breathing.
 The feedback deficits are ascribed to a misallocation of attention during speech.
-It is assumed that, due to these feedback deficits, the ends of words, syllables, or phrases, but also the ends of inhalation phases are not detected by a monitor in the control system, with the consequence that the subsequent speech unit gets blocked.
+It is assumed that, due to these feedback deficits, the ends of words, syllables, or phrases, but also the ends of breathing-in phases are not detected by a monitor in the control system, with the consequence that the subsequent speech unit gets blocked.
 The theory allows to account for the emergence of childhood stuttering, for the way stuttering becomes persistent, for the typical positions of stuttering events in sentences, and for the variability of stuttering depending on syntactic complexity, anticipation, and environmental factors.

 The figure shows the core idea of the proposed theory: The detection of a speech error (left) and stuttering (right) are based on the same mechanism; the internal monitoring system (in the circle) behaves equally in both cases.
 The disruption of auditory feedback (at the right side) is thought to be caused by too little attention to the auditory channel during speech, i.e., by too little perceptual- or processing capacity for auditory feedback.